kgar/foundry-vtt-tidy-5e-sheets/src/dnd5e 5.2 compatibility.md

 - [ ] Use number formatter for distances in NPC sidebar #6430 <https://github.com/foundryvtt/dnd5e/issues/6430>
   - Verify we're good to go

+## Group Sheet to do

+- [ ] Add context menu for Set / Unset Primary Vehicle <https://github.com/foundryvtt/dnd5e/pull/6316/files#diff-5cd0a46c8dcd0e0b13b66c96d7a7ace4d781ed671e1b365d8a0a82f2f13b0415>
+- [ ] Add UI for primary vehicle on any tab where it appears
+- [ ] Add Inventory toggle for showing Vehicle Inventory / Currency / Weight, versus Group Inventory / Currency
+  - [ ] Use inventorySource approach to keep parity with the default sheets
+- [ ]

 ## Vehicle Sheets to do

+- [ ]